Oct 31, 2010

 We are 2/3 of the way finished with our trip and it seems like we’ve been traveling for a while.
 I can’t believe we still have a week left.
 But we are excited to see Chiang Mai.
 I can’t wait to get back to the states for some skiing, family and friend time…

 In Bangkok, we got settled for a day, and by the time we were ready to do something, it was a little late, so we just booked tours for the next few days, sent our clothes to a laundry service and then met up with our German friends for the evening on Khaosan Road, which has a lot of street vendors, bars, etc. On Saturday, we went to the weekend market, which is like a HUGE flea market.
 It’s so big that you probably couldn’t see everything in one day and definitely get a little lost, meandering your way through the stalls.
 We decided to meet at the clock tower in the center at 12:30, so we could all go in separate directions.
-Despite feeling so hot and dirty and sticky, we trekked on to some temples.
+We ate some lunch and despite feeling so hot and dirty and sticky, we trekked on to some templed.
 We went to the Palace in Bangkok and had to borrow appropriate clothing.
 I don’t know how capri pants that cover my knees are more offensive than a mini skirt, but apparently girls have to wear skirts.
 We missed the memo.
 Anyway, it was gorgeous.
-We went to another temple with a reclining Buddha and then I wanted to go to the Temple of Dawn, but it was getting late and we needed to pick up our laundry before it closed.
+We went to another temple with a reclining buddha and then I wanted to go to the Temple of Dawn, but it was getting late and we needed to pick up our laundry before it closed.

 Nov 14, 2010